ligurio/swebok-v3/1_software_requirements.md

-The Software Requirements KA is related closely to the Software Design, Software Testing, Software Maintenance, Software Configuration Management, Software Engineering Manage- ment, Software Engineering Process, Software Engineering Models and Methods, and Software Quality KAs.
+The Software Requirements KA is related closely to the Software Design, Software Testing, Software Maintenance, Software Configuration Management, Software Engineering Management, Software Engineering Process, Software Engineering Models and Methods, and Software Quality KAs.

 **BREAKDOWN OF TOPICS FOR SOFTWARE REQUIREMENTS**